Skip to contents

 • Show as frequency — toggle between raw counts and proportions

-• Show descriptions — toggle explanatory text below each plot, including classification code definitions (YAY, MPU, MAU, IRL, BAC, UNM)
+• Show descriptions — toggle explanatory text below each plot

 Residues